Adaptation to Climate Change in the Nile Delta Through Integrated Coastal Zone Management

 What is the project about?

-In partnership with the Coastal Research Institute and Shore Protection Authority of the Ministry of Water Resources and Irrigation, the project aims to integrate the management of Sea Level Rise risks into the development of Egypt’s Low Elevation Coastal Zone (LECZ) in the Nile Delta by strengthening the regulatory framework and institutional capacity to improve resilience of coastal settlements and development infrastructure, implement innovative and environmentally friendly measures that facilitate/promote adaptation in the Nile Delta, and establish a monitoring and assessment framework and knowledge management systems on adaptation.
+The project aims to integrate the management of Sea Level Rise (SLR) risks into the development of Egypt’s Low Elevation Coastal Zone (LECZ) in the Nile Delta.
+It is done through strengthening the regulatory framework and institutional capacity to improve resilience of coastal settlements and development infrastructure, implement innovative and environmentally friendly measures that facilitate and promote adaptation in the Nile Delta, and establish a monitoring and assessment framework and knowledge management systems on adaptation.

 What have we accomplished so far?

 - Trained approximately 60 member of staff in 7 governmental authorities on

 - Basics of Coastal Engineering